-How does TSTC Waco’s Meal Plan Work?
+How does TSTC in Waco’s Meal Plan Work?

 TSTC in Waco offers students a declining balance meal plan program.